 Program length – 10 months

-Courses for this program include installation, maintenance and repairing systems, as well as industry safety practices.
-Program includes an externship to provide relevant, real world experience.
-Upon completion, graduates could be prepared for the EPA certification exam and for entry-level work as an HVAC installer or mechanic.
+The Heating, Ventilation, Air Conditioning & Refrigeration program prepares students to seek entry-level employment in the industry.
+HVACR courses include installation, maintenance and repair of HVAC systems with a strong focus on industry safety practices.
+Upon completion, you could be prepared for the EPA certification exam and for entry-level work as an HVAC installer or mechanic.